-Some automakers will extend a 0-percent financing offer to those who qualify.
-If you have near-perfect credit and a long credit history, there’s a good chance you could pick up a new set of wheels without paying any interest for the term of the loan offer.
-This can save you a significant amount of money if you planned on financing your vehicle anyway.
-The automaker provides the financing so you won’t be going through a bank, credit union, or other financial institution to get approved.
+Some automakers will extend a 0 percent financing offer to those who qualify.
+If you have near-perfect credit, there’s a good chance you could pick up a new set of wheels without paying any interest on the loan, which can help you save a significant amount of money if you planned on financing your vehicle anyway.
+In addition, the automaker provides the financing so you won’t need to go through a bank, credit union or other financial institution to get approved.

 5. Conquest Discount

-When a dealer is trying to navigate you away from the make of the car you’ve been driving faithfully for years, he might extend a conquest discount.
-A conquest discount is a special discount to help persuade you into buying a completely different make and model.
-Signing a conquest lease or accepting a conquest discount means you have been conquered and are no longer loyal to the brand of the car you once loved.
+When a dealer is trying to navigate you away from the make of the car you’ve been driving for years, he might extend a conquest discount to help persuade you to buy a completely different make and model.
+Signing a conquest lease or accepting a conquest discount means you have been “conquered” and are no longer loyal to your old carmaker.

-From new car rebates to conquest discounts, there are several ways you can save money on that new car purchase.
-Make sure to inquire about car-buying incentives before you pull up to the dealership so you can explore your options.
+From new car rebates to conquest discounts, there are several ways you can save money on a car purchase.
+Make sure to inquire about car-buying incentives before you visit the dealership so you get the best possible offer.

-And remember that the deal is only worth something if the car attached to it is what you really want.
-Even though you’ll save some money with a dealer’s discount or special financing offer, you might end up paying for more than you bargained for if you don’t like the reliability of the vehicle or end up wishing you had purchased a competing brand.
-Take your time to assess the bottom-line cost as you shop around for a new car to make sure you’re really getting the best deal out there.
+Make sure, however, that you get the car you really want.
+Although you’ll save some money with a dealer’s discount or special financing offer, you won’t be happy if you don’t love the vehicle.
+Take your time and assess your bottom-line cost as you shop around for a car — there are lots of new car deals available, but make sure you get the right one for you.